 ALUNX is a brand that I came across while browsing through microSD cards on AliExpress.
 I purchased this one…frankly…because I liked the card art that they used.
 What can I say?
 (Squirrel!)

 This particular purchase almost had me filing a dispute with the seller on AliExpress — when it arrived, it looked like the seller only sent one card.
-On closer inspect, however, I could tell that the plastic on the front of the package was bowing a little — and when I opened it, I discovered that the seller had actually stuffed three cards into one package.
+On closer inspection, however, I could tell that the plastic on the front of the package was bowing a little — and when I opened it, I discovered that the seller had actually stuffed three cards into one package.
 Clever.

 As of the time of this writing, I’ve only started testing a single sample.
 I was delighted to see that it wasn’t fake flash, and that sequential read and sequential write scores were above average; however, I was disappointed to see that random read/write scores were below average.